raaphiixx/projectx/README.md

 19/04/2025 -> Now it's possible to give a like to a post, using the method **likePost()**, and it's possible to remove a like inserting *UserId* and *PostId* using method **removeLikePost()**.

+20/04/2025 -> At this point, RT was delete because isn't necessary for this project, some DTOs was also delete.
+The next step will be create a script to remove *TestConfiguration* file.

 ## Endpoints

 * **User**